STU-003: Missing Student Notifications for Students Residing in On-Grounds Housing

 - UPD will notify local law enforcement agencies within 24 hours of the determination that the student is missing, unless the local law enforcement agency was the entity that made the determination that the student is missing.

-- The Dean of Students or his/her designee will promptly notify the individual the student has designated as his/her missing person contact and document the date and time of the notification.
+- The Dean of Students or designee will promptly notify the individual the student has designated as his/her missing person contact and document the date and time of the notification.

-- If the missing student is under 18 years of age and not an emancipated individual, the Dean of Students or his/her designee also will notify the student’s custodial parent or guardian and document the date and time of the notification.
+- If the missing student is under 18 years of age and not an emancipated individual, the Dean of Students or designee also will notify the student’s custodial parent or guardian and document the date and time of the notification.

-When the missing student is located, the Dean of Students or his/her designee will contact the student to offer any appropriate support, as well the emergency contacts and/or parents to confirm the student has been located.
+When the missing student is located, the Dean of Students or designee will contact the student to offer any appropriate support, as well the emergency contacts and/or parents to confirm the student has been located.